RIKEN-SysSoft/PiP/README.md

 * [PiP-glibc](https://github.com/RIKEN-SysSoft/PiP-glibc) - patched GNU libc for PiP
 * [PiP](https://github.com/RIKEN-SysSoft/PiP) - Process in Process (this package)
 * [PiP-gdb](https://github.com/RIKEN-SysSoft/PiP-gdb) - patched gdb to debug PiP root and PiP tasks.
+* [PiP-Testsuite](https://github.com/RIKEN-SysSoft/PiP-Testsuite) - Testsuite for Process in Process

 By using PiP-glibc, users can create up to 300 PiP tasks which can be dbugged by using PiP-gdb.
-In other words, without installing PiP-glibc, users can create up to around 10 PiP tasks (the number depends on the program) and cannot debug by using PiP-gdb.
+In other words, without installing PiP-glibc, users can create up to around 10 PiP tasks (this number depends on user programs) and cannot debug by using PiP-gdb.

 There are several ways to install the PiP packages; Yum (RPM), Docker, Spack, and building from the source code.
 It is strongly recommended